jido/decimalsense/README.md

 > hexadecimal _FFF00000 00000000_

-Decimalsense numbers are _monotonic_, the unsigned part is ordered when cast as integer
+Decimalsense numbers are _monotonic_, the unsigned part is ordered when cast as integer, and _unique_: there is only one way to represent a particular number.
+Not a Number (NaN) can have several representations.

 Format
 ======